Moxie (film)

 Later, Vivian sees Mitchell taking the soda Lucy was trying to buy, harassing her, and spitting in it.
 When Lucy reports Mitchell to Principal Shelly, she doesn't want to penalize Mitchell and tries to avoid getting involved.

 At home, Vivian goes through Lisa's stuff and finds her old feminist zines and becomes inspired.
 The next day at school, the students discover a list labeling young women made by a group of jocks shared to everyone's phone.
-Many girls are embarrassed by it, in which the jocks express many sexist and perverse opinions, which makes them self-conscious.
+Many girls are embarrassed by it, with most labels being sexist and/or perverse.
 When Mitchell calls Lucy a foul word, Vivian becomes inspired by her feminist mother and starts "Moxie", a zine aimed at calling out the unfair treatment of girls at the school, and empowering them to raise their concerns.

 Vivian befriends Lucy, as well as a group of other girls who have been put down, but Claudia is reluctant to get behind the movement and it causes a rift between them.
 Vivian also begins a relationship with Seth, who knows she started "Moxie" and supports her.